yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2021/index.md

 corrupt rendering.
 Instead of using compute shaders to swizzle textures, epicboy figured we could just use `Pixel Buffer Objects` [(or PBO for short)](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object) for [all affected texture formats instead.](https://github.com/yuzu-emu/yuzu/pull/7036)
-This has many benefits, it solves Kepler BGR issues, improves performance on weak devices from any GPU vendor, and it is also a required change for `A.R.T.`, the resolution scaler in development.
+This has many benefits, it solves Kepler BGR issues, improves performance on weak devices from any GPU vendor, and is also a required change for `A.R.T.`, the resolution scaler in development.

+{{< single-title-imgs
+    "A Hat in Time"
+    "./keplerbug.png"
+    "./keplerfix.png"
+    >}}

 On the subject of changes needed for the resolution scaler, Blinkhawk implemented [fixes to queries and indexed samplers.](https://github.com/yuzu-emu/yuzu/pull/7077)
 The result is fewer crashes while playing `Luigi’s Mansion 3` on Intel and AMD GPUs, be it on Windows or Linux.